 The sample is a stratified random sample.
 It was drawn from all legal units with at least ten employees and self-employed persons in the Central Register of Establishments and Units.
 It was stratified by industry and size of the units measured by employment.

 Due to the implementation of new NACE breakdowns in 2021, several industries that were belonged to the same breakdown-group earlier have been subdivided into own stand-alone-groups.
 Some of these industries have relatively few units in their population.
 There has not been an issue earlier (due to these were belonged to the breakdowns that other industries also are included in the breakdowns) regarding to draw the sample, but since these small industries needed to be broken down into separate groups, hence, there was a need to modify the draw probabilities for these groups.
 The NSI have therefore examined the target population to identify which industries that have few units regarding the criterion for representative sample.
-Most of the industries have satisfying units in their population, however, there is an industry that has no unit (in-scope), and a couple industries have less than 20 units in the population.
+Most of the industries have satisfying units in their population.
+However, there is an industry that has no unit (in-scope), and a couple industries have less than 20 units in the population.
 Therefore the NSI have modified the draw probabilities for the industries that have few units, before the stratified random sample.
 The modification was done in collaboration with experts from the methodological division in SSB.

-The new standardized draw probabilities:
+The standardized draw probabilities:

 1. Applies to the NACE-groups with less than 20 employees and self-employed persons in the population: 100%, i.e. full count

-Among units with 10-19 employees and self-employed persons the sample was 20 per cent, among units with 20-49 employees and self-employed persons the sample was 30 per cent, among units with 50-99 employees and self-employed persons the sample was 50 per cent, among units with 100-249 employees and self-employed persons the sample was 75 per cent and among units with at least 250 employees and self-employed persons all units were included in the sample.
+2. Applies to the NACE-groups with 20-999 employees and self-employed persons in the population: Among units with 10-19 employees and self-employed persons the sample was 20 per cent, among units with 20-49 employees and self-employed persons the sample was 30 per cent, among units with 50-99 employees and self-employed persons the sample was 50 per cent, among units with 100-249 employees and self-employed persons the sample was 75 per cent and among units with at least 250 employees and self-employed persons all units were included in the sample.

-Among units with 10-19 employees and self-employed persons the sample was 7.5 per cent, among units with 20-49 employees and self-employed persons the sample was 15 per cent, among units with 50-99 employees and self-employed persons the sample was 50 per cent, among units with 100-249 employees and self-employed persons the sample was 75 per cent and among units with at least 250 employees and self-employed persons all units were included in the sample.
+3. Applies to the NACE-groups with 1000 or more employees and self-employed persons in the population: Among units with 10-19 employees and self-employed persons the sample was 7.5 per cent, among units with 20-49 employees and self-employed persons the sample was 15 per cent, among units with 50-99 employees and self-employed persons the sample was 50 per cent, among units with 100-249 employees and self-employed persons the sample was 75 per cent and among units with at least 250 employees and self-employed persons all units were included in the sample.
+The difference between 2. and 3. is that there are lower draw probabilities for emp.groups 10-19 and 20-49 in 3. compared with 2.

 C) Gross sample distribution

-More detailed information is available in “ Sample and standard error tables 2023 “ excel file (Worksheet: GROSS SAMPLE)
+More detailed information is available in “ Annex III.
+Sample and standard error tables 2024 “ (Worksheet: GROSS SAMPLE)

 D) Net sample distribution

-More detailed information is available in “ Sample and standard error tables 2023 “ excel file (Worksheet: NET SAMPLE)
+More detailed information is available in “ Annex III.
+Sample and standard error tables 2024 “ (Worksheet: NET SAMPLE)

 a) When was the sample for the ICT usage and e-commerce in enterprise survey drawn?
-January 2023

-b) When was the last update of the Business register that was used for drawing the sample of enterprises for the survey?
-January 2023
+b) Last update of the Business register that was used for drawing the sample of enterprises for the survey:

-c) Please indicate if the frame population is the same as, or is in some way coordinated with, the one used for the Structural Business Statistics (different snapshots) The SBS used a later snapshot, otherwise the same frame definition.
+c) Indication if the frame population is the same as, or is in some way coordinated with, the one used for the Structural Business Statistics (different snapshots):

-d) Please describe if different frames are used during different stages of the statistical process (e.g. frame used for sampling vs. frame used for grossing up): The same frame is used for sampling and grossing up.
+d) Description if different frames are used during different stages of the statistical process (e.g. frame used for sampling vs. frame used for grossing up):

-e) Please indicate shortcomings in terms of timeliness (e.g. time lag between last update of the sampling frame and the moment of the actual sampling), geographical coverage, coverage of different subpopulations, data available etc., and any measures taken to correct it, for this survey.
-No additional known shortcomings.
+e) Indication the shortcomings in terms of timeliness (e.g. time lag between last update of the sampling frame and the moment of the actual sampling), geographical coverage, coverage of different subpopulations, data available etc., and any measures taken to correct it, for this survey.

 B) Frame population distribution

-More detailed information is available in “ Sample and standard error tables 2023 “ excel file (Worksheet: FRAME POPULATION)
+More detailed information is available in “ Annex III.
+Sample and standard error tables 2024 “ (Worksheet: FRAME POPULATION)

 18.2.
 Frequency of data collection